Cray-HPE/docs-csm/install/redeploy_pit_node.md

 <a name="enable-ncn-disk-wiping-safeguard"></a>
 ### 5. Enable NCN Disk Wiping Safeguard

 > The next steps require `csi` from the installation media. `csi` will not be provided on an NCN otherwise since it is used for CRAY installation & bootstrap.
 The CSI binary is compiled against the NCN base, simply fetching it from the bootable media will suffice.

 1. SSH back into ncn-m001, or restart a local console and resume the typescript

     ```bash
     ncn-m001# script -af /metal/bootstrap/prep/admin/csm-verify.$(date +%Y-%m-%d).txt
+    ncn-m001# export PS1='\u@\H \D{%Y-%m-%d} \t \w # '
     ```

 1. Obtain access to CSI